Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: METHOD

 \subsection{Mixed Q-Control}

 Exploration is challenging in robotic tasks, and even more so when the reward is sparse.
-By utilizing a base controller to explore in the initial stage and linearly decaying its control ratio like in \cite{onlinehybrid}, we help the agent to experience a regular positive reward.
-Also, we help the agent to avoid unsafe states and unnecessary explorations.
-However, simply annealing the ratio poses a hard constraint and could result in abandoning the base controller too early or too late, when in the former case the agent might crumble due to insufficient guidance, and in the latter case the agent might not outperform the base controller since it cannot explore on its own.
-To address this, we propose a mechanism that allows the agent to flexibly adjust the control ratio.
-Specifically, the probability that an agent must execute the base controller's action, $\epsilon$, is 1 at the start of learning, and decreases by $\delta$ every environment step.
-With $1-\epsilon$ probability, the agent selects the best action as the critic predicts:
+By utilizing a base controller to explore in the initial stage and linearly decaying its control ratio, the agent is able to experience a regular positive reward.
+The agent also avoids unsafe states and unnecessary explorations.
+However, simply annealing the ratio could result in abandoning the base controller too early or too late.
+When abandoning too early, the agent might crumble due to insufficient guidance, and when abandoning too late, the agent might not outperform the base controller since it cannot explore on its own.
+To address this, a novel mechanism is proposed that allows the agent to flexibly adjust the control ratio.
+Specifically, the probability that an agent must execute the base controller's action, $\epsilon$, is 1 at the start of learning and decreases by $\delta$ every environment step.
+With $1-\epsilon$ probability, the agent selects the best action based on the prediction of critic network:

-The intuition behind this is that, in Q-learning \cite{qlearn}, the learned policy is $\mathop{\arg\max}$ over all possible actions given arbitrary state.
-Since the critic in DDPG performs the same role as the Q-network in DQN, it is natural to adopt the same fashion of choosing actions via $\mathop{\arg\max}$.
+The intuition behind this is that in Q-learning \cite{qlearn}, the learned policy is selecting the action with the greatest value over all possible actions given arbitrary state.
+Since the critic network in DDPG performs the same role as the Q-network in DQN, it is natural to adopt the same fashion of choosing actions via $\mathop{\arg\max}$.